When should I see a podiatrist?

 Although there are a number of home remedies suggested for toenail fungus, they don’t tend to yield consistent results.
 We highly recommend a course of professional treatment instead.

-- Laser treatment, which is able to hit fungus directly without damaging surrounding tissue.
+- Laser treatment is able to hit fungus directly without damaging surrounding tissue.